joepusateri/snowlink/README.md

 ```
 Used in conjunction with PagerDuty's ServiceNow integration, this script will read a CSV file and for each line create a ServiceNow extension in PagerDuty (if necessary) and then set the corresponding IDs in ServiceNow's Assignment Group.

+## More Detail

+For those of you who are still  wondering what this thing does, I thought I'd write up a quick "raison d'&#234;tre" for snowlink.

+In order for someone to use the PagerDuty ServiceNow integration, there needs to be a connection between certain objects in the two worlds.
+* Incidents
+* Configuration Items
+* Assignment Groups
+* Users

+There are analogous objects in the PagerDuty world for each of these.
+Users and Incidents are clear, but the other two are not.

+In every case, we map between the two environments by adding fields to the ServiceNow tables for the PagerDuty IDs.
+When an Incident is created from PagerDuty, the new Incident ID is stored in the Incident row on the ServiceNow side.

+However to know which Service should refer to which Configuration Item and to know which Escalation Policy corresponds to which Assognment Group requires a similar assignment of PagerDuty IDs to the right objects.

+The integration will provision Services and Escalation Policies in PagerDuty from CIs and Assignment Groups, but if the Services and Policies already exist, the way to manually map is to enter the right IDs into the ServiceNow CI and Assignment Group records.
+See https://support.pagerduty.com/docs/servicenow-integration-guide#421-manually-provision-individual-configuration-items-to-pagerduty-optional

+So this script will take a CSV with a Service Name that maps to a Configuration Item, and optionally an Escalation Policy to map to an Assignment Group.
+It will look up the PagerDuty IDs and then update ServiceNow with those values.

+A PagerDuty Service always has an Escalation Policy associated with it, so the input does NOT need to specify it.
+Similarly a Configuration OPTIONALLY has an Assignment Group associated with it, so the input does not need to specify it.
+However, since it's optional in ServiceNow, if you do not specify the Assignment Group in the input and one is not associated to the CI in ServiceNow, it will skip that row.

+Have fun!

+Also, if the PagerDuty Service does not have an Extension to ServiceNow, this script will create one using the api-user and api-password fields.